vox-machina/.github/README.md

-# .github
+# Vox Machina

-Vox-machina organisation README
+The organisation repo for vox-machina